 One of the most obvious ways to represent this data in a data structure (to me, at least) is to take an object-oriented programming approach.
 My proposed data structure would be a hierarchy in which objects would be encapsulated within other objects.
 There would be a class of Game objects which would contain all the data related to a game, including a set of Graph objects.
 These Graph objects would contain all the data related to a graph generated at a moment in time during the game, including a timestamp of when the graph was generated and a set of Edge objects.
 Each of these Edge objects would contain two Player objects and the distance between them.
-Finally, the Player objects would be contained within the Edge objects using an unordered set, as the edges are undirected.
+Finally, the Player objects would each contain data about the player which they represent, such as name, team name, etc. The Player objects would be contained within the Edge objects using an unordered set, as the edges are undirected.
 The choice to store Player (node) objects inside Edge objects instead of vice-versa is because the number of nodes per edge is known to always be 2, whereas a node could have as many edges as there are other nodes in the graph.